telekom/das-schiff/README.md

 The Kustomizations are applied in the order from most general contained in `default/components` which is valid for all clusters, up to most specific for the particular cluster which is in `locations`.

-In this way we can manage groups of clusters in quite granular way:
+In this way we can manage groups of clusters in a quite granular way:
 * Default - for all clusters under management
 * Customers - for all clusters of an internal customers in all or all in particular environment
 * Environments - for all clusters in an environment like Dev, Test, Reference or Production
 * Providers - for all clusters created via particular CAPI provider or all in particular environment
 * Network zones - for all clusters in an network serment (important since CSP networks are usually very segmented and diverse)
-* Locations - for all cluster in particular location & site or for individual clusters.
+* Locations - for all clusters in particular location & site or for individual clusters.

 Here is corresponding structure of `cluster-components` repo: